jamesrayman/Ero/docs/euclid.md

 Note that circles and spheres, by definition, do not include the points on their interiors.

-The non-figure types in Euclid: reals, strings, and constructions.
+The non-figure types in Euclid are: reals, strings, booleans, references, tuples, and constructions.

 ## The Postulates